deeptho/linux_media/README.md

   in  /etc/modprobe.d/stid135.conf and rebooting, or by runnning the following command as root:
   `` echo 1 > /sys/module/stid135/parameters/bbframes_auto'' (no need to reboot).

+* One use of bbframes_auto is to provide a workaround for the non-working multistream 12606V@5.0W Streams a4 and 5 cannot be decoded properly due to what is probably a hardware bug.
+By asking the chip to output bbframes, the buggy bbframe decoding is skipped by the chip and instead done in the new demux software driver.
+As a result, both streams then work in user programs such as tvheadend.

 # Changes in release-1.4.1
 * Fix deadlock introduced by e8c6a729c905f7464bd7